nvinay40/SeniorSharp/README.md

 Most brain training apps are designed for younger users.
 They have small fonts, complicated interfaces, aggressive notifications, and collect extensive user data.
-Lumosity, Peak, and Elevate dominate the market but ignore the cognitive needs of older adults.
+There are many brain game apps that dominate the market but ignore the cognitive needs of older adults.
 Seniors deserve an app built for them—not a scaled-down version of something else.